DoubleCookies/StringSwap/README.md

-# MazeGeneratorAndSolver
+# StringSwap
-Project for generating and solving mazes.
+Small project for processing text in different ways.
+Most methods are created for MediaWiki and FANDOM better experience.

-README and refactoring are in progress.
+README and other things are in progress.
+Stay tuned!